webmozart/path-util/docs/usage.md

 Finding Longest Common Base Paths
 ---------------------------------

-When you cache absolute file paths on the file system, this leads to a lot of duplicated information:
+When you store absolute file paths on the file system, this leads to a lot of duplicated information:

 ```php